 Deep learning methods have produced state-of-the-art results on many classification tasks, but typically require many labeled training instances.
 For image classification, researchers usually compare their model by training on large datasets such as ImageNet [6].
+VGG-16 network (2014) achieves 90.1% top-5 accuracy (single crop) [1] on ImageNet by stacking 16 layers on the top of each other.
+ResNet-152 network (2015) improves that to 93.3% by introducing the residual networks [2].
+Inception V1-V3 networks present inception module for convolutional neural network [4], [11], [16], and Inception-V3 (2015) achieves 94.1% top-5 accuracy on ImageNet.
+The inception module can be combined with the residual networks to create Inception-ResNet-v2 (2016) with 95.1 % accuracy [5].
+XCeption (2016) network introduces extreme inception module by using deepwise separable convolution layers [17] and achieves 94.5% top-5 accuracy [3].

-For example, XCeption (2016) network introduces extreme inception module by using deepwise separable convolution layers [16] and achieves 94.5% top-5 accuracy [3].
-These models highly rely on the vast amount of labeled data.
-However, with transfer learning, the pretrained weights (using ImageNet) can move to other image classification tasks [7].
+All of these models highly rely on the vast amount of labeled data.
+However, with transfer learning, the pre-trained weights (using ImageNet) can move to other image classification tasks [7].
 But, still we need annotated data on the target domain, and alternative approaches such as LLP are required in the absence of labeled data.

 Only a handful of researchers attempt to use deep learning for LLP settings.
-Kotzias et al. [17] propose a model for the particular case of LLP when the label of bags are available.
+Kotzias et al. [18] propose a model for the particular case of LLP when the label of bags are available.
 For example, for text classification task, when we have the label of a bag of multiple sentences, they propose a model to infer the label of each sentence using an objective function to smooth the posterior probability of samples based on sample similarity and bag constraints.
 They use a convolutional neural network to infer sentence similarity for text classification.

 Other researchers provide models for image segmentation.
 In this setting, each image is split into multiple small images (as a bag), and the classifier tries to infer labels of these regions using the label proportion of the bag.
-Li et al. [18] suggest a convolutional neural network with a probabilistic method to estimate labels by considering the proportion bias, using the Expectation Maximization algorithm to determine model parameters.
+Li et al. [19] suggest a convolutional neural network with a probabilistic method to estimate labels by considering the proportion bias, using the Expectation Maximization algorithm to determine model parameters.
 In their approach, they use satellite images with know ice area ratio to train a classifier to predict label of small segments of images.